ovgu-ailab/lgm2025/assignment1.md

 This requires a basic grasp of marginal and conditional probabilities as well as Bayes' theorem.
 These are fundamental concepts without which you will be lost in this class!
 [The corresponding wiki article](https://en.wikipedia.org/wiki/Bayes%27_theorem) should be sufficient.

+For the simulation, note that you can generate uniform random numbers in the range [0, 1] via functions such as `np.random.rand`, and such random numbers will be smaller than another fixed number `p` with probability `p`.
+For example, the chance of the uniform random number being smaller than `p=0.9` is 90%.

 Next (mathematical solution is sufficient, no need for more simulation):
 1. **(Submission)** Conversely, assume the test result is negative.